Multi-Table Offline Sync Task

 Source Data Rules

-- Continue sync, write Null values for deleted fields
+- Continue syncing; write null values for deleted fields.

 Grouping Strategy

-- System automatically groups based on table size and other characteristics
+- The system automatically groups tables based on characteristics such as table size.

 Concurrency Control

-- Controls the number of tables in a single group
+- Controls how many tables are in a single group.

-- Limits maximum concurrent connections to source per group
+- Limits the maximum concurrent connections to the source per group.

 Data Write Mode